microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/examples/service_usage.md

 ### Step 3: Deploy the Services

-The final step in the process is to execute the deployment pipelines.
+The final step in the process is to execute a service deployment pipeline for each **Maven Service**.